 If a land registry search has proved inconclusive31 or it shows premises are owned by a company or other type of entity, then you need to confirm whether this entity is a social landlord.
 Below are details of some of the registers you can use to find information on social landlords in England, Scotland and Wales.
-Please note that these registers do not hold an exhaustive list and they may not be completely up to date.
+Please note that these registers do not hold an exhaustive list.